kcerva/coding-tutorials-LaoPDR/README.md

-# Coding Workshops
+# Coding Workshops for Lao PDR researchers
-Here find a record of the Refficiency group workshops.
-Please add as you see fit!
+Here find a record of the Refficiency group workshops that have been adapted to Lao PDR's teaching needs.